I am on my period.

 I want men to buy their girlfriends sanitary pads as gifts, not just because she sent you.

 I want men to be in tune with the human that is women.
 You cannot love the vagina so much when your dick is slipping in and out but ignore that once every month, blood flows from her like a river.
+But TBH I no longer give a fuck about what men think about women.

 I want society to care about women.
 You need to know these things.
 You need to be aware.
 You cannot love a woman and yet refuse to accept her existence.